LiheYoung/Depth-Anything/README.md

 Here we compare our Depth Anything with the previously best MiDaS v3.1 BEiT<sub>L-512</sub> model.

-Please note that the latest MiDaS is also trained on KITTI and NYUv2, while we are not.
+Please note that the latest MiDaS is also trained on KITTI and NYUv2, while we do not.

 | Method | Params | KITTI || NYUv2 || Sintel || DDAD || ETH3D || DIODE ||
 |-|-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|